-A couple with kids - For this category, a family floater plan with a considerable coverage is the best answer.
+- A couple with kids - For this category, a family floater plan with considerable coverage is the best answer.
 Often people mistake higher coverages for very high premiums.
 While it is true that higher coverages have high premiums but the proportionate increase in premium is very low.
 For instance, Apollo Munich’s Optima Restore Plan with a cover of Rs.
-10 lakhs charges a premium of Rs.9,861 while the same plan with a Rs.
-50 lakh cover demands a premium of just Rs.19,884 which is just about double the former premium for a five times higher cover.
-So buying a plan with a higher cover is advisable for a family earlier on since in the older ages such a high cover may not be granted and even if granted will come with a lot of terms and conditions and very high premiums.
+10 Lakh charges a premium of Rs.9,861 while the same plan with an Rs.
+50 Lakh cover demands a premium of just Rs.19,884, which is just about double the former premium for five times higher cover.
+So, buying a plan with a higher cover is advisable for a family earlier.
+In the older ages such a high cover may not be granted and even if granted will come with a lot of terms and conditions and very high premiums.

-People affected with specific illnesses - New plans addressing specific illnesses are coming up these days.
-For example Apollo Munich’s Energy is specifically designed to support people with diabetes.
+- People affected with specific illnesses - New plans addressing specific illnesses are coming up these days.
+For example, Apollo Munich’s Energy is specifically designed to support people with diabetes.
 So people with such diseases should avail these plans.
-Moreover, several Critical Illness plans are also available in the market which can be bought for a more comprehensive coverage.
+Moreover, several Critical Illness plans are also available in the market which can be bought for more comprehensive coverage.

 This is not an exhaustive categorization but covers more or less everything.
 However, the following points should be checked before buying any plan:

-Day-care procedures covered – needless to say, the higher the numbers of processes covered the more secure you are against rejection of claim.
+Day-care procedures covered - Needless to say, the higher the numbers of processes covered the more secure you are against the rejection of the claim.

 So, go ahead and choose the best plan that suits your requirements and enjoy your life without any worries because planning ahead always benefits.